emann615/Splunk-Labs/Labs/Splunk-Challenge-Analyzing-Windows-Event-Logs.md

 # Splunk Challenge: Analyzing Windows Event Logs

 ## Desciption
-Splunk is one of the leading SIEM solutions in the market that provides the ability to collect, analyze and correlate the network and machine logs in real-time.

 In this lab, I will run through a scenario using Splunk to analyze Windows event logs and investigte a cyber attack.

 ## Table of Contents